vgteam/sv-genotyping-paper/human/misc-scripts/README.md

 #### `addMissingPaddingHg37.py`

 Simple script to add padding sequence when needed.
-Used to avoid Paragraph throwing errors on the GIAB VCF file.
+Used to avoid Paragraph throwing errors on the GIAB VCF file (see [../giab](../giab)).
 The path to the reference path is hard-coded.

 #### `addMissingPaddingHg38.py`

 Simple script to add padding sequence when needed.
-Used to avoid Paragraph throwing errors on the SVPOP VCF file.
+Used to avoid Paragraph throwing errors on the SVPOP VCF file (see [../svpop](../svpop)).
 The path to the reference path is hard-coded.

+#### `selectSample.py`

+Script to either select one sample from a VCF containing multiple samples, or replace the sample name (in a VCF containing only one sample).
+This script helps reformatting the VCF before evaluation against a truth set (see [../sveval](../sveval)).

 #### Scripts from the BayesTyper tool